Blue castle on an old door

 Buying chocolate before Easter or Christmas

-Heading out without checking the weather forecast
+Going out without checking the weather report

 BrienzerseeDurchzogenes Wetter am Brienzersee (Foto: Seraina Zellweger)